 If your cat does not improve after basic treatment for the URI, then your vet may look for underlying diseases that weaken your cat's immune system, like feline leukemia virus (FeLV) or feline immunodeficiency virus (FIV).
 These diseases cannot be cured, but they can often be managed, allowing cats to live relatively healthy lives.
 Other, more serious diseases can also cause URIs in cats.
 You vet will likely recommend lab tests to determine if there is an underlying disease.

-If your cat has been sneezing frequently for a few days but has no other signs of illness, it's a good idea to contact your vet for advice.
-Meanwhile, look at your cat's environment and consider what might be causing the sneezing.
-For example:
+If your cat has been sneezing frequently for a few days but has no other signs of illness, it's a good idea to contact your vet for advice, but there are a few things you can do at home to prevent sneezing in the future.

 Have you changed to a new litter?
 Dusty and/or scented litter may cause cats to sneeze.
 Try changing to a low-dust cat litter and keep it unscented.